 With any career change comes questions, challenges, and preparation on your part.

 There are many reasons to seek a change in your career path, but now is the time to become a nurse in Indiana.
-The Indiana Department of Workforce Development recently released their 2015 list of hot jobs and nursing takes the top spot.
+According to Indiana Career Ready, nursing is among the most in-demand jobs in the state.
 Rankings are based on growth and opportunity and nursing provides both.

 Are you caring and compassionate, detail-oriented with good communication skills, adaptable, and a critical thinker who can remain calm under pressure?
 If you possess these qualities, then you may be a great registered nurse!